Glutenfreies brot Rezept mit Körner, Brotgewürz, gemahlene Mandeln, Chiasamen, Kürbiskerne, Sonnenblumenkerne, Sesamsamen und Quark

 • 1/2 tablespoon coriander seed

-I used 1/2 teaspoon bread spice in this gluten-free seed bread recipe, but if you prefer a much subtler aroma then reduce the amount to 1/4 teaspoon.
+I used 1/2 teaspoon bread spice in this gluten-free bread recipe, but if you prefer a much subtler aroma then reduce the amount to 1/4 teaspoon.

 Easy Gluten-Free Seed Bread